christian-fortin/ReadMeTestsRealm/README.md

 ## Roadmap

-- [x] Create landing page.
+- [x] Create the basic CRUD in the backend.
-- [x] Create start and modal buttons.
+- [x] Create the forms on the front end for DELETE and POST.
-- [x] Create Level 1 skeleton with HTML and CSS.
+- [x] Create login and register routes.
-- [x] Have 3x3 square randomly generate numbers.
-- [x] Generate a random 6 digit code at the top.
-- [x] Connect a timer and display it.
+- [x] Add forms in front end for login and register.
-- [x] Create an if - else statment for the Wrongs.
-- [x] Create an if - else statment for if the selection is equal to the code.
-- [x] Create a button for the next level.
+- [x] Create a feed page for a user.
-- [x] Create two more levels with different code lengths, and number switch times.
-  - [] Create a level using colors instead of numbers.
+- [x] Create a show card.
+- [x] Style all pages more intensivley.
-  - [] Create a level using pictures.
+  - [] Have a total feed page where all users dots go to.
-  - [] Use bootstrap designs.
-  - [] Add music.
+  - [] Have the dots be able to change color based on user preferences.

-See the [open issues](https://github.com/christian-fortin/SEI9-28_Project_1/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/christian-fortin/Project_4/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>